Parents Guide to Smartphone Safety: Technology, Social Media, Sexting, and Cyberbullying

-If your teen ever receives a sexually explicit image of someone they know or a classmate that was forward to them by another friend, tell them to immediately delete it.
+If your teen ever receives a sexually explicit image of someone they know or a classmate that was forward to them by another friend, advise them to immediately delete it.
 If there is an investigation they can report that yes they did receive a picture or video, but they deleted it.
 Chances are that the image is being shared without the consent of the person who sent it originally or is in it.
 By deleting the image your child stops it from spreading on their behalf and they eliminate themselves from committing any criminal acts.
-For more resources on how to handle and discuss sexting, Cyberbullying.org has great resources.

-A sexually explicit photo even when it's taken years ago can always find it's way online.
+A sexually explicit photo even when it's taken years ago can always find its way online.
 For this reason, it's best not to engage in any form of sexting.
-For more information on sexting laws Mobile Media Guard has an excellent breakdown of state by state sexting laws.

 Sexting can be a form of cyberbullying when the images are shared without the consent and knowledge of the person in the video.
 Cyberbullying also includes many other forms of abuse, such as: